I love researching and writing about the health benefits of delicious and healthy nuts.

 Brazil nuts are easy to spot, as they are among the largest in size.
 They are actually seeds, not nuts.
 As their name suggests, Brazil nuts come from a tree originating in South America.

-Many will testify that cashew nuts are among of the most delicious nuts in the planet.
-They taste yummy when eaten alone, but are also used to top off many dishes and desserts around the world.
+Many will testify that cashew nuts are among the most delicious nuts on the planet.
+They taste yummy when eaten alone but are also used to top off many dishes and desserts around the world.

-Cashew nuts get bad press because of their high fat content.
-However, they are actually high in monounsaturated fatty acids, which are valuable for the heart.
-These fats help prevent coronary heart disease and lower the bad cholesterol in the blood.
+Cashew nuts get a bad rap because of their high fat content.
+However, they are actually high in unsaturated fats, which are valuable for the heart, are linked to lower incidences of coronary heart disease, and may lower the bad cholesterol in blood.

 Cashew nuts are also high in selenium, copper, and zinc.
-Selenium is a powerful antioxidant which destroys harmful free radicals in the body, while copper helps in the absorption of essential minerals in the blood.
-Zinc is known for building a strong immune system and for assisting with healthy sperm generation.
+Selenium is a powerful antioxidant that may help to maintain lower levels of harmful free radicals in the body, while copper may improve heart health.
+Zinc appears to assist in building a strong immune system and may also affect memory and brain function.

 Roasted chestnuts are a common snack in countries like Turkey, but be wary of the calories they are loaded with.
 Just five chestnuts pack on 85 calories, and the recommended daily intake for chestnuts is three nuts a day.

-Chestnuts have potent benefits, such assisting in the healing of damaged blood vessels and capillaries.
-They also help to maintain strong teeth and to eradicate respiratory ailments.
+Chestnuts have potent benefits, such as assisting in the healing of damaged blood vessels and capillaries.
+This is due to their high vitamin C content, which is unfortunately greatly decreased by boiling or roasting the nuts.
+Chestnuts also help to maintain strong teeth due to their high calcium levels and contain elements that are crucial for blood coagulation.

 Like hazelnuts, macadamia nuts have a notable sweet taste and are packed with nutrients.
-They are rich in heart-healthy fat and are among the few foods to contain palmitoleic acid, an acid that speeds up the body's metabolic rate, thus preventing excess fat storage.
+They are rich in monounsaturated fats and are among the few foods to contain palmitoleic acid, an acid that may prevent excess fat storage.

-Macadamias contain a wide variety of nutrients including fibre and minerals like calcium, magnesium, copper, and iron.
+Macadamias contain a wide variety of nutrients, including fiber and minerals like calcium, magnesium, copper, and iron.
 One ounce of macadamia nuts contains 200 calories, so limit your daily intake if you are trying to lose weight.

 Amongst the least expensive nuts, peanuts are often shunned by weight watchers, along with cashews, for their high fat content.
 However, peanuts contain good fat that helps maintain the skin's suppleness and elasticity.
 Surprisingly, studies have actually proven that peanuts help reduce the risk of weight gain!
-Those who eat nuts at least two times a week are less likely to gain weight than those who don't.
+One study found that women who eat nuts at least two times a week are less likely to gain weight than those who don't.

-Pecans are also a particularly good source of Vitamin E, which is known to protect the skin from destructive oxidants.
-Rich in fiber (important for healthy bowel movements) and in Vitamins A and B, pecans are a nutrient-packed nut and offer tremendous health benefits.
+Rich in fiber (important for healthy bowel movements) and vitamin B1, pecans are a nutrient-packed nut and offer tremendous health benefits.
 Pecans also provide a good source of important minerals like manganese, magnesium, copper, iron, and phosphorous.

-With their bright green colour, pistachios not only taste great but also have fantastic health benefits.
-Pistachios have been shown to lower and maintain blood sugar levels.
-They also make a healthy snack, as they have zero cholesterol content.
+With their bright green color, pistachios not only taste great but also have fantastic health benefits.
+Pistachios have been shown to lower and maintain blood sugar levels through their high levels of vitamin B-6.
+They also make a healthy snack, as they have zero cholesterol content and may actually lower blood cholesterol levels.

 Walnuts also have a high level of antioxidants, which help guard against cancer and boost the immune system.
 Ellagic acid, an antioxidant found notably in walnuts, protects arteries against bad cholesterol.